visimp/visimp/docs/CONFIG.md

 }
 ```

-Before configuring a new layer, you're advised to take a look at its reference
-page.
-You can look it up in the tables presented [in the next section](#available-layers).

 ## Available Layers

 ### Standard Layers

+Before configuring a new standard layer, you're advised to take a look at its
+reference page.
+You can look it up in the following table.

 | Layer name                               | Short description                                |
 | ---------------------------------------- | ------------------------------------------------ |